Gaza Strip famine: March – 9 October 2025

-10 October 2025 - present
+10 October 2025 – present

 The ceasefire between Israel and Hamas went into effect on 10 October 2025.
 Under the ceasefire terms, Israel was to permit up to 600 humanitarian aid trucks to enter Gaza each day.
 Since then, the limit has been reduced to 300, with Israeli officials attributing the change to delays in recovering the bodies of Israeli hostages believed to be buried beneath rubble from Israeli strikes.
 Data from the UN2720 Monitoring and Tracking Dashboard, which records the movement of humanitarian convoys entering Gaza, showed that between 10 and 16 October, only 216 trucks reached their intended destinations within Gaza.

-Since the ceasefire, Israel has increased the entry of medical and humanitarian supplies into Gaza; however, according to WHO, the amount remains far below what is required to restore the territory’s health system.
-On 23 October 2025, 41 humanitarian organizations working in Gaza accused Israel of obstructing aid deliveries despite ceasefire commitments, citing arbitrary rejections of shipments and new restrictions on NGO registration.
+Since the ceasefire, Israel has increased the entry of medical and humanitarian supplies into Gaza; however, according to WHO, the amount remains far below what is required to restore the territory's health system.
+On 23 October, 41 humanitarian organizations working in Gaza accused Israel of obstructing aid deliveries despite ceasefire commitments, citing arbitrary rejections of shipments and new restrictions on NGO registration.
 Between 10 and 21 October, 17 international NGOs were denied entry for essential supplies including food, water, and medicine, with 94% of all rejections issued to such organizations.

+On December 19, the IPC published a report, declaring that there is no longer a famine in Gaza after improvements in availability to commercial and humanitarian food delivery following the ceasefire, but warned that the situation remains "highly fragile".
+The IPC report also stated that more than 100,000 people faced catastrophic conditions, but projected that figure to decline to around 1,900 people by April 2026.

+On 24 June 2026, Aziza al-Kahlout, spokesperson for the Palestinian Ministry of Social Development, said that the Gaza Strip was going through a critical phase due to a sharp decline in humanitarian aid deliveries in recent months, describing the situation as a "silent famine".
+She said living conditions had deteriorated significantly and that residents were facing increasing difficulty accessing food, clean water, and essential services.
+According to the ministry, approximately 14,242 aid trucks entered Gaza between January and the end of May 2026, compared with an expected 45,000 trucks based on planned daily aid deliveries, meaning that less than one-third of the anticipated aid had arrived.